vuejs/pinia/README.md

 - `setup`
 - `serverPrefetch`

 Meaning that you can call `useMainStore` at the top of these functions and it will retrieve the correct store.
+Calling it anywhere else requires you to pass the current `req` to `useMainStore`.

 #### Nuxt Plugin